- Parks & Recreation

 Parks and Recreation collaborated with Franklin to the Fort neighborhood residents, MRA and MRL to develop a master plan for the park through an extensive public process.
 Residents emphasized a desire for lots of open green space, a playground, a community garden, a dog park, a multi-use playing court, and a small pavilion.

-A design team led by DHM Design Landscape Architects was hired to develop the master plan into a detailed park plan and to create construction documents.
-The design team loosely organized the site design to reflect a rail yard, incorporating rail artifacts donated by MRL.
+A design team led by DHM Design Landscape Architects developed the master plan into a detailed construction plan.
+The design reflects a rail yard, incorporating railway artifacts donated by MRL.
 The round playground with its locomotive play structures and radiating walks evokes a rail yard roundhouse.
 A signal tower cantilevered over the recently completed Bitterroot Trail serves as a sculptural entry feature.
 Master Plan (PDF)

-Park construction began in May 2018, and the grand opening of the park is slated for Summer, 2019.
-Dick Anderson Construction is managing construction.
+Park construction began in May 2018, and a grand opening celebration is slated for July 11, 2019.

 In 2018, the City acquired a 12-acre parcel at Johnson and South through a partnership with Montana Rail Link for $2 million, a price substantially below market value.
 The purchase was funded by 1995 Open Space Bond funds for the park and urban renewal district funding through the Missoula Redevelopment Agency for the remainder of the parcel.